Centers for Medicare & Medicaid Services (CMS), HHS.

 Comment: One commenter believes that the proposed rule is inconsistent because it states that hospitals will need additional infection control staff to prevent or reduce PPCs and that hospitals already have programs in place.
 The commenter also asks for clarification on whether the implementation cost estimates are academic or provided by hospitals.

 Response: The commenter is taking these two points out of context.
-In the preamble to the proposed rule in discussing options considered for reporting requirements we say, “We considered requiring reporting to Hospital Compare and the National Health Safety Network, but decided against these formats because: We do not believe they currently have the capacity to allow State specific reporting of varied measures; their existing collections may not be consistent with what most States are currently requiring providers report; and the reporting formats may impose undue significant burden for providers—particularly those that do not have full-time quality staffs or resources.”
+In the Start Printed Page 32826preamble to the proposed rule in discussing options considered for reporting requirements we say, “We considered requiring reporting to Hospital Compare and the National Health Safety Network, but decided against these formats because: We do not believe they currently have the capacity to allow State specific reporting of varied measures; their existing collections may not be consistent with what most States are currently requiring providers report; and the reporting formats may impose undue significant burden for providers—particularly those that do not have full-time quality staffs or resources.”
 Later in the proposed rule where we discuss the regulatory impact analysis we state, “The Joint Commission requires hospitals to have established programs for Quality Improvement, Risk Management, Safety, and Infection Control.
 As a result, a majority of hospitals already have in place programs to avert Medicare HACs and thus would not incur new costs to implement parallel programs to avert Medicaid HACs.”
 There are hospitals that have existing programs.
 There are also hospitals that will need to use additional resources to meet State requirements.
 This will be determined by each individual hospital depending upon its existing resources.
 The estimates are based on our experience with the implementation of like provisions through the SPA process, as well as Medicare's experience implementing its HAC policy.

 Comment: Commenters were concerned that States would be too expansive in defining outpatient PPCs and noted that, in the outpatient area, there is limited provider control and patient compliance issues are essential.